-- One can imagine more refined specifications, e.g. with an LO buyer's bid (seller's ask) uniform below (above) its value instead of over the entire range, thus eliminating dominated strategies. - But L0 is not an actual player: It is a player's naïve model of other players-others whose values he does not observe. - It is logically possible that players reason contingent on others' possible values, but behaviorally far-fetched. - And if others' private information varies over time, no amount of learning is likely to transcend such cognitive limits.
+- One can imagine more refined specifications, e.g. with an LO buyer's bid (seller's ask) uniform below (above) its value instead of over the entire range, thus eliminating dominated strategies. - But L0 is not an actual player: It is a player's naïve model of other players-others whose values he does not observe.

+• It is logically possible that Lk players initially reason contingent on others' possible values, but behaviorally far-fetched.

-- One can imagine more refined specifications, e.g. with an LO buyer's bid (seller's ask) uniform below (above) its value instead of over the entire range, thus eliminating dominated strategies. - But L0 is not an actual player: It is a player's naïve model of other players-others whose values he does not observe. - It is logically possible that players reason contingent on others' possible values, but behaviorally far-fetched. - And if others' private information varies over time, no amount of learning is likely to transcend such cognitive limits. - A random level-k model captures people's aversion to fixedpoint and contingent reasoning in a tractable way, which gives a realistic account of people's strategic thinking and their naiveté regarding others' uses of private information.
+- One can imagine more refined specifications, e.g. with an LO buyer's bid (seller's ask) uniform below (above) its value instead of over the entire range, thus eliminating dominated strategies. - But L0 is not an actual player: It is a player's naïve model of other players-others whose values he does not observe.

+• It is logically possible that Lk players initially reason contingent on others' possible values, but behaviorally far-fetched.

+A level-k model with L0 uniform over the feasible decisions and independent of own value captures people's aversion to fixedpoint and complex contingent reasoning in a tractable way.
+This extended level-k model has a long history: